 In February 2016, the FASB issued "Leases."
 The standard establishes a right-of-use ("ROU") model that requires a lessee to recognize a ROU asset and a lease liability on the consolidated statement of financial position for all leases with lease terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the consolidated statement of activities.
-This standard is effective for fiscal years, and interim periods within those years, beginning after December 15, 2019, and early adoption is permitted.
-Accordingly, the standard is effective for the University on July 1, 2020, using a modified retrospective transition approach.
+This standards adoption date was extended in November 2019 with ASU 2019-10, "Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842) Effective Dates," and then extended again in June 2020 with ASU 202-05, "Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842) Effective Dates for Certain Entities."
+This standard is effective for fiscal years, and interim periods within those years, beginning after December 15, 2021, and early adoption is permitted.
+Accordingly, the standard is effective for the University on July 1, 2022, using a modified retrospective transition approach.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-The University has begun evaluating the impact that the future adoption of this standard will have on its consolidated financial statements and the University believes the adoption will slightly increase its assets and liabilities and will expand its financial statement disclosures.
+The University continues to evaluate the impact that the future adoption of this standard will have on its consolidated financial statements and the University believes the adoption will slightly increase its assets and liabilities and will expand its financial statement disclosures.

 In June 2016, the FASB issued "Financial Instruments - Credit Losses: Measurement of Credit Losses on Financial Instruments".
-The new guidance revises the accounting requirements related to the measurement of credit losses on financial instruments and the timing of when such losses are recorded.
-The standard is effective for fiscal years, and interim periods within those years, beginning after December 15, 2020.
+This guidance revises the accounting requirements related to the measurement of credit losses on financial instruments and the timing of when such losses are recorded.
+This standards adoption date was extended in November 2019 with ASU 2019-10.
+The standard is effective for fiscal years, and interim periods within those years, beginning after December 15, 2021.
 Early adoption is permitted for fiscal years and interim periods within those years, beginning after December 15, 2019.
-Accordingly, the standard is effective for the University on July 1, 2021, using a modified retrospective approach, and the University is currently evaluating the impact that the standard will have on its consolidated financial statements.
+Accordingly, the standard is effective for the University on July 1, 2022, using a modified retrospective approach, and the University is currently evaluating the impact that the standard will have on its consolidated financial statements.